"Platoon Leader"

 by Diane Ackerman

-An outgrowth of her earlier "A Natural History of the Senses," this book weaves biology, psychology, poetry and art together in trying to not explain love, but simply capture a snapshot of it. |
+An outgrowth of her earlier "A Natural History of the Senses," this book weaves biology, psychology, poetry and art together in trying not to explain love, but simply capture a snapshot of it. |

 |